Saudi Arabia denies hacking Amazon CEO Jeff Bezos' phone - WCBI TV | Your News Leader

-The United Nations was to release a report Wednesday expected to validate findings, first reported by The Guardian, that Amazon CEO Jeff Bezos received a malware-infected video file from a WhatsApp account reportedly belonging to Saudi Crown Prince Mohammed bin Salman.
-That file was allegedly then used to infiltrate Bezos’ personal phone.
+The United Nations released a report Wednesday saying senior investigators for the global body had received information “suggesting” a WhatsApp account belonging to Saudi Arabia’s Crown Prince Mohammed bin Salman had sent a file carrying digital spyware to The Washington Post owner and Amazon CEO Jeff Bezos, enabling the kingdom to spy on him.

+Agnes Callamard, the U.N.
+Special Rapporteur on summary executions and extrajudicial killings, and David Kaye, U.N.
+Special Rapporteur on freedom of expression, said in a statement released by the U.N. human rights agency on Wednesday that the findings should prompt further investigation into the alleged hacking.

-Saudi Arabia’s foreign minister called the claims “absurd,” CBS News correspondent Errol Barnett reports.
+Saudi Arabia’s foreign minister called the claims “absurd,” CBS News correspondent Errol Barnett reported.

-According to The Financial Times, the hack’s roots trace back to Bezos and bin Salman exchanging phone numbers in Los Angeles.
-Weeks later, The Guardian reports, Bezos and the crown prince were engaged in a “seemingly friendly WhatsApp exchange” when bin Salman sent an unsolicited malware-infected file.
+The alleged hacking traces back to Bezos and bin Salman exchanging phone numbers in Los Angeles in 2018.
+Weeks later, The Guardian reports, Bezos and the crown prince were engaged in a “seemingly friendly WhatsApp exchange” when bin Salman purportedly sent an unsolicited malware-infected file.
 It’s unclear what information was then taken.

 Questions about who has access to the tech executive’s phone were first raised last year after the National Enquirer leaked photos and intimate text messages between the then-married Bezos and former TV anchor Lauren Sanchez with whom he was having an affair.
 The Enquirer said Sanchez’ brother Michael was the original source of the information.

-But in a blog post a month after the scandal, Bezos, who also owns the Washington Post, suggested that the photos leaked by the Enquirer were obtained illegally through its publisher’s connection to the Saudi government.
+But in a blog post a month after the scandal, Bezos suggested that the photos leaked by the Enquirer were obtained illegally through its publisher’s connection to the Saudi government.

 Khashoggi was killed at the Saudi consulate in Istanbul five months after the alleged hack.
 U.S. officials have told CBS News that the murder was likely ordered by the crown prince.